-While securities fraud (also known as stock fraud or investment fraud), takes many different forms, it commonly involves an individual making a misrepresentation about stocks or commodities to investors with a fraudulent state of mind.
+While securities fraud (also known as investment fraud), takes many different forms, it commonly involves an individual making a misrepresentation about stocks or commodities to investors with a fraudulent state of mind.
 Securities fraud is a crime that can carry criminal penalties.
 It is also a common civil claim brought by investors or regulators for money damages and civil monetary penalties.

 If you have been accused of securities fraud or any actions that could constitute investment fraud, you should consult experienced and knowledgeable counsel.
-At Delahunty & Edelman LLP, our team of former federal prosecutors has significant private-sector and law enforcement experience and is deeply familiar with securities fraud, including government investigations and all stages of civil and criminal litigation alleging securities fraud.
+At Delahunty & Edelman LLP, our California-based team of former federal prosecutors has significant private-sector and law enforcement experience and is deeply familiar with securities fraud, including government investigations and all stages of civil and criminal litigation alleging securities fraud.

 Along with avoiding criminal penalties and minimizing civil liability, we focus on minimizing reputational damage caused by allegations of investment fraud through a focus on efficient and discreet resolution of disputes.

 Investment misrepresentations occur when someone misrepresents or omits a material fact and this misrepresentation results in a financial loss to the investor.
 It is important to note that fraud is a specific intent crime.
 Therefore, to prove the claim the government or plaintiff must show that the defendant made the misrepresentation with the intent to commit fraud.

 Market manipulation occurs when an individual affects the supply or demand of a security, including stocks, bonds, mutual funds, and other funds that are exchange traded, through artificial means.